 Eat a Healthy Diet to Help Decrease Lead Absorption

-Eat small, healthy mini-meals throughout the day.
-Follow the 2015 Dietary Guidelines to include a variety of vegetables, fruits, whole grains, lean protein and low-fat or fat-free dairy.
+Follow the 2015 Dietary Guidelines to include a variety of vegetables, fruits, whole grains, protein foods and dairy products.
 When there is healthy food in the body, it is more difficult for lead to be absorbed.
 Make sure your diet is rich in important nutrients such as calcium, iron and vitamin C.

 Calcium keeps your bones strong and the lead out.
 Calcium-rich foods include: